 All of a sudden, for me to sit with Elaine [my wife] in the same synagogue now and see it full of children … I mean, we had a young members group, and to get even 10 people through the door, we had to define young as anyone below 60.
 Now, it’s full of children.
 Why?
 Because there’s now a Jewish primary school attached to the synagogue, and the children bring the parents to synagogue.
 No Anglo-Jew 100 years ago could have envisaged the kind of strength we have in our community especially among young Jews who’ve gone through a serious Jewish education, now more observant and more knowledgeable than their parents.

-Secondly, modernization equals westernisation.
+Secondly, modernisation equals westernisation.
 The classic example here, the westernising country of all countries was at Ataturk’s Turkey.
-He has got rid of every vestige that was not Western, and today, Turkey is moving rapidly from westernisation to Islamisization.
-Here, you have a world in which four ancient civilizations, very proud civilizations, which have treated the rise of the West, which have experienced the rise of the West as a profound humiliation, are today on the rise, and that is Russia, India, China, and Iran.
-These are ancient civilizations, and they are all on the move.
+He has got rid of every vestige that was not Western, and today, Turkey is moving rapidly from westernisation to Islamisisation.
+Here, you have a world in which four ancient civilisations, very proud civilisations, which have treated the rise of the West, which have experienced the rise of the West as a profound humiliation, are today on the rise, and that is Russia, India, China, and Iran.
+These are ancient civilisations, and they are all on the move.
 None of them is moving towards westernisation.

 As for accommodation, the exact opposite is happening.
 It is the most sectarian forms of religion that are flourishing and not the most accommodationist.
 The ones that see faith as a rejection of the wider society rather than an embrace of it, and that is happening in all the faiths.
 Why all of this happened was simply because the four institutions of the modern world just failed to do one thing.
 Science, technology, the market economy, and the liberal democratic state are brilliant, and all of them did what they have to do, but none of them answered the three questions that any reflective human being must ask some time in the course of her or his life.
 Who am I?
 Why am I here?
 How then shall I live?